-When you complete your Chapter 13 bankruptcy, most of your debts are wiped out by your discharge.
-In fact, a Chapter 13 bankruptcy discharge is even broader than a Chapter 7 discharge because it wipes out certain debts that would be nondischargeable in Chapter 7 bankruptcy.
+When you complete your Chapter 13 repayment plan, you’ll receive a discharge order that will wipe out the remaining balance of qualifying debt.
+In fact, a Chapter 13 bankruptcy discharge is even broader than a Chapter 7 discharge because it wipes out certain debts that aren’t nondischargeable in Chapter 7 bankruptcy.

-Through Chapter 13 bankruptcy you can discharge debts arising out of your willful and malicious damage to another person’s property (but not willful injury to another person).
+Through Chapter 13 bankruptcy you can discharge debts arising out of your willful and malicious damage to another person’s property (the damage was intentional, not accidental) but not willful injury to another person.

-If you pay your tax obligation using a credit card, that debt is normally also considered nondischargeable and you can’t wipe it out by filing Chapter 7 bankruptcy.
-However, in Chapter 13 you can discharge debts you incurred in order to pay nondischargeable tax obligations.
+If you pay your tax obligation using a credit card, that debt normally considered nondischargeable in a Chapter 7 bankruptcy.
+However, in Chapter 13 you can discharge debts you incurred to pay nondischargeable tax obligations.

 Domestic support obligations such as alimony or child support are always nondischargeable.
 However, through Chapter 13 bankruptcy, you can discharge your obligation to your spouse or former spouse for other debts assigned to you in divorce or separation proceedings.